-Target 2019/20 Performance Variance on target Days taken to process new claims and changes for Council Tax support 8 days 6.06 days 24% Days taken to process new claims and changes for Council Tax benefit 8 days 4.65 days 42% % of attendees satisfied with Golden Age events 96% 100% 4% % of those asked satisfied with our leisure centres (Net Promoter Score) 39 44 13%

-Key On or above target Nearly on target Below target (<-4%) (-5% to -9%) (>-10%)

-Environment

-Deliver a high performing refuse, recycling and street cleansing service

-- More than 2.9 million bin collections were made across the district, in all weathers.
-Residents recycled over 50% of their waste through waste collections or using the household waste recycling centres.
-Customer satisfaction with our Garden Waste (Brown Bin) service remains high at 94%.
-Subscriptions continue to rise, totalling 21,300 in 2019/20.
-Almost 19,000 households signed up early for the current year. - Our 40 trained 'Getting It Sorted' volunteers delivered 113 recycling events, generously volunteering for over 1,500 hours to promote recycling.
-Projects included launching a new multi-lingual recycling website, www.gettingitsorted.org, which has seen over 23,000 hits in its first three months and running a primary schools recycling project, raising over £5,600 for local schools. - Our Cleansing and Rapid Response team continue to provide an excellent seven day street sweeping and litter picking service.
-Last year they responded to over 1,400 service requests; 95% on the same or next day.
-Over 1,000 quality inspections were made and 99% of areas met cleansing standards first time.

-Work with partners and the community on projects to improve the environment and streetscene

-- Tivoli, our grounds maintenance contractor, continues to keep our parks and open spaces well maintained so they can be enjoyed by all.
-In addition to their usual maintenance programme, they undertook extra works related to our tree stocks. - With significant community involvement and considerable support from the AmeyCespa community fund, the brand new West End Skate Park officially opened in December.
-It is larger than the old park, suitable for all users (from beginner to expert) and is made of concrete so should last for many years. - Our Street Scene team spent over 4,800 hours on patrol.
-They work closely with the community to tackle environmental and anti-social behaviour concerns, with a focus on preventing fly-tipping, littering and dog fouling.
+Performance Target 2019/20 Performance Variance on target Days taken to process new claims and changes for Council Tax support 8 days 6.06 days 24% Days taken to process new claims and changes for Council Tax benefit 8 days 4.65 days 42% % of attendees satisfied with Golden Age events 96% 100% 4% % of those asked satisfied with our leisure centres (Net Promoter Score) 39 44 13% early on target 5% to -9%) Below (>-10 v target 0%) Environment Deliver a high performing refuse, recycl ing and stre et cleansir ng service More than 2.9 million bin collections weathers.
+Residents recycled over collections or using the household satisfaction with our Garden Waste (Br Subscriptions continue to rise, totallin households signed up early for the curre Our 40 trained 'Catting It Serted' volu 50% of th waste rec own Bin) se g 21,300 ir ent year. eir waste ycling cent rvice remair n 2019/20. through wa res.
+Custor ns high at 94 Almost 19,0 aste mer 4%.
+000 Our 40 trained 'Getting It Sorted' volu generously volunteering for over 1,500 included launching a new www.gettingitsorted.org, which has se months and running a primary schools for local schools.) hours to p multi-lingua en over 23 oromote rec al recycl 5,000 hits ir ycling.
+Proje ing webs n its first th ects site, iree • Our Cleansing and Rapid Response to seven day street sweeping and litter pict to over 1,400 service requests; 95% of quality inspections were made and 99% time. king service on the same .
+Last year e or next d they respond ay.
+Over 1,0 ded 000 Work with partners and the commu environment and streetscene inity on p rojects to improve the Tivoli, our grounds maintenance contra open spaces well maintained so they ca usual maintenance programme, they ur stocks. an be enjoye ed by all.
+In addition to th heir With significant community involvement AmeyCespa community fund, the brand opened in December.
+It is larger than the beginner to expert) and is made of cond d new Wes he old park, t End Skate suitable for e Park offici all users (fr ally • Our Street Scene team spent over 4,8 00 hours or n patrol.
+The ey work clos sely with the community to tackle environmental and anti-social behaviour concerns, with a focus on preventing fly-tipping, littering and dog fouling.
 350 Fixed Penalty Notices (FPN) were served on people who committed dog and littering related offences.
 The 50 people who didn't pay were found guilty at Peterborough Magistrates court and ordered to pay an average of £220 fine and £226.50 costs.
 3 people were issued with a £400 FPN for fly-tipping, with 3 others prosecuted at Peterborough Magistrates Court which resulted in a total combined fine of over £26,000.